ScottPearson14/SoftwareDesign/README.md

 ### 🧩 Team Hackthon Project Challenge – Who Wants to be a Millionaire
 - [TeamHackathonProject](./TeamHackathonProject/)
-  ➤ A full-featured **multithreated server networked trivia game** built in just 48 hours as part of a course-wide team sprint.
+  ➤ A full-featured **networked multithreated server trivia game** built in just 48 hours as part of a course-wide team sprint.
   This project demonstrates advanced multithreading, client-server communication, database connections, and polished GUI design using Java Swing.